> Folk Music > Songs > Drumdelgie

 Isla St Clair sang Drumdelgie in her BBC Radio 2 series Tatties & Herrin', transmitted in 1995.
 This song was included in 1997 on her accompanying Greentrax album Tatties & Herrin': The Land.

 Frank McNally from Huntly sang Drumdelgie in 2000 on the Sleepytown anthology The Bothy Songs and Ballads of North East Scotland Vol. 2

-Shona Donaldson sang Drumdelgie in 2010 on her Deveron Projects CD of original material and songs from The Greig-Duncan Collection, Short Nichts and Lang Kisses.
+Shona Donaldson sang Drumdelgie in 2010 on her Deveron Projects CD of original material and songs from the Greig-Duncan Collection, Short Nichts and Lang Kisses.
+She noted: